 Also Read: Dwyane Wade Was “Sold” On Denver

 Before the break, Mudiay was a double-digit scorer (11.8 a night) and a solid passer and rebounder whose abilities got overshadowed by poor decisions.
-For every great pass he made, there was a silly turnover; any dazzling finish around the basket was preceded by six or seven bad shots.
+For every dazzling pass he made, there was a silly turnover; any jaw-dropping finish around the basket was preceded by six or seven bad shots.

 His assist-to-turnover ratio was 1.69 entering the All-Star break, and he was shooting a piddling 36.9 percent.
-This, unfortunately, is nothing new.
+That, unfortunately, is nothing new.

 As Mudiay was lighting up the AAU circuit with bone-shattering ankle breakers and rim-rolling jams, few questions had to get asked if he could succeed at the next level.
 One thing that scouts wondered was how long his jump shot would take to develop, and that’s something that almost everyone in the NBA was wondering.
 A commitment to Larry Brown and the SMU Mustangs was a surprise because of how sought-after Mudiay was; this was a potential first overall draft pick going to play outside of a Power Five Conference.
 It wasn’t unprecedented, but it felt like it.

-Brown and his staffed never let up, and the persistence paid off.
-Mudiay made the decision to play for the Mustangs on Aug.
+Brown and his staff never let up, and the persistence paid off.
+Mudiay decided to play for the Mustangs on Aug.
 23, 2013.
-Despite being up in age, Brown, who was 71 when he took the job, was an incredible coach by NBA standards, and he was going to take what he knew to a small school in the American Athletic Conference.
+Despite being up in age, Brown, who was 71 when he took the job, was an incredible coach by NBA standards, and he was going to bring his knowledge to a small school in the American Athletic Conference.